 - HOOK_BASE_DIR: Absolute base path to the directory where the hook will create and access the synchronization files.
-The sync directory will be located in <HOOK_BASE_DIR>/<username>/.oci-hooks/slurm-global-sync. - PASSWD_FILE: Absolute path to a password file (PASSWD(5)).
+The sync directory will be located in <HOOK_BASE_DIR>/<username>/.oci-hooks/ slurm-global-sync. - PASSWD_FILE: Absolute path to a password file (PASSWD(5)).
 The file is used by the hook to retrieve the username of the user.

-The following is an example of OCI hook JSON configuration file enabling the Slurm global sync hook:
+The following is an example OCIHOOKS object enabling the MPI hook:

-The com.hooks.slurm-global-sync.enabled=true annotation that enables the hook is automatically generated by Sarus if the --ssh command line option is passed to sarus run to make sure that containers will not attempt to ssh into other containers that have yet to start.
+The hook alters the container filesystem only if the annotation com.hooks.slurm-global-sync. enabled=true is present in the config.json of the OCI bundle.
+The annotation is automatically generated by Sarus if the --ssh command line option is passed to sarus run to make sure that containers will not attempt to ssh into other containers that have yet to start.